The Conway Curriculum

 - Group meal

-- All-day studio, including time to make site visits
+- Studio (rest of day), including time to make site visits

-- Presentations by students on their current project progress
+- Student presentations on their current project progress (afternoon)

 Each Conway student works on three projects, one per term.
 In the fall, students have their own site design project, typically a couple of acres or less—one student siting a new home on an undeveloped site, adapting a built site to new owners or uses, designing an educational center or market garden for a small farm, or working on a pocket park or small land trust property.